Photography by Geraint Lewis

 Adam Sisman is an award-winning writer, editor, historian and consultant, specializing in biography.

-In addition to his definitive life of le Carré, Adam has produced full-length biographies of the historians A.J.P.
+His latest work, The Indefatigable Asa Briggs, is a companion to his two earlier full-length biographies of the historians A.J.P.
 Taylor and Hugh Trevor-Roper: in each case the first books on their subjects, based on extensive archival research.
+The Secret Life of John le Carré appeared in 2023, a coda to his definitive biography, published in 2015.
 He has also written a study of literary collaboration, The Friendship: Wordsworth and Coleridge; and the story of the first and arguably the greatest of all biographies, Boswell’s Presumptuous Task.
-His last book before The Secret Life of John le Carré was about a con man, The Professor and the Parson.
+In 2019 he produced a short account of Hugh Trevor-Roper’s pursuit of a con man, The Professor and the Parson.
 Adam’s books have often been shortlisted for prizes, and Boswell’s Presumptuous Task was awarded the US National Books Critics Circle prize for biography.

 Besides these, Adam has edited two volumes of letters of Patrick Leigh Fermor, and co-edited a volume of letters of Hugh Trevor-Roper.

-Published in the U K by Profile & in the USA by HarperCollins
+Published in the U K HarperCollins